 To better understand the overarching expectations for upstream due diligence and use of upstream mechanisms, to support RMAP auditees’ continued responsible CAHRA sourcing and continuous improvement in due diligence, please review the Frequently Asked Questions (FAQ) here.

 RMI Upstream Due Diligence

-As part of its collaborative efforts, and ongoing review of RMI-recognized upstream assurance mechanisms, the RMI engages upstream partners, including assurance mechanisms.
+As part of its collaborative efforts, and ongoing review of RMI-recognized upstream mechanisms, the RMI engages upstream partners, including upstream programs and mechanisms.
 In support of implementing, monitoring and tracking performance of upstream risk mitigation, the RMI conducts due diligence reviews of the upstream mechanisms incident processes.
-In 2016, the RMI conducted a first review of iTSCi incidents and in 2017 the RMI added the review of BSP incidents.
 The RMI shares opportunities for improvement observed with both programs.
 For more information, please click HERE.

 Some key complementary programs to the RMI include:

-Better Sourcing compliance with the Responsible Minerals Assurance Process is based on strict, third-party audited application of principles from the OECD Due Diligence Guidance.
-It relies on the implementation of robust management systems (policies, procedures, traceability, transparency, monitoring, consultation, reporting) from mine to smelter, as well as ongoing risk evaluation and mitigation accounting for the specific circumstances of each supply chain, while minimizing costs to operators.
+Better Mining operates a strict, third-party audited application of principles from the OECD Due Diligence Guidance.
+It builds on the implementation of robust management systems (policies, procedures, traceability, transparency, monitoring, consultation, reporting) from mine to smelter, as well as ongoing risk evaluation and mitigation accounting for the specific circumstances of each supply chain, while minimizing costs to operators.

-The RMI participated in the CRAFT Standard Committee and Advisory Group and is working to link the RMAP assessment program with CRAFT (as it has done with other upstream standards and assurance mechanisms such as ICGLR, IRMA, ITSCI and BSP) to help smelters and refiners demonstrate due diligence in sourcing from the upstream.
+The RMI participated in the CRAFT Standard Committee and Advisory Group and is working to link the RMAP assessment program with CRAFT (as it has done with other upstream standards and assurance mechanisms such as ICGLR, IRMA, and Better Mining) to help smelters and refiners demonstrate due diligence in sourcing from the upstream.